Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 When your contract ends at the initiative of the employment agency and you have worked for at least 24 months, you generally become entitled to a transition payment.

-Step-by-step plan: Immediate advice upon dismissal as a temporary agency worker
+Step-by-step guide: Immediate advice on dismissal as an agency worker

-Are you as temporary agency worker facing an unexpected dismissal situation and want to know right away where you stand?
-Then follow these simple steps to quickly and free of charge get clear legal advice about your specific situation.
+Are you, as an agency worker facing an unexpected dismissal situation and want to know right away where you stand?
+Then follow these simple steps to get clear legal advice quickly and at no cost about your specific situation.

 1. Gather relevant documents

-Start by gathering important documents, such as your temp agency contract, any amendment letters, your latest payslip, and all correspondence with the temp agency.
-This helps you get quick and complete answers when you get in touch.
+Start by collecting important papers, such as your agency contract, any amendment letters, your latest payslip, and all correspondence with the employment agency.
+This helps you get quick and complete answers when you make contact.

-Many employment law specialists offer a free, no-obligation first consultation.
+Many employment law specialists offer a free, no-obligation first meeting.
 In such an intake, you discuss your situation, present your documents, and can immediately ask your most pressing questions.
-Look for an employment lawyer or a law firm that specializes in this—large unions like FNV or CNV also often provide initial assistance with dismissal.
+Look for an employment lawyer or a law firm specialized in this—major unions such as FNV or CNV also often provide initial help with dismissal.

 3. Get immediate insight into your rights